ultravideo/uvgComm/FEATURES.md

-Kvazzup Features
+uvgComm Features
 ================

-The features list for Kvazzup is constantly expanding and here is the detailed description of current features in Kvazzup.
+The features list for uvgComm is constantly expanding and here is the detailed description of current features in uvgComm.

-## Kvazzup Protocols
+## uvgComm Protocols

 ### Session Initiation Protocol (SIP)

-SIP is a signaling protocol that enables Kvazzup to start, answer or end calls.
+SIP is a signaling protocol that enables uvgComm to start, answer or end calls.
 SIP uses a specific set of messages to initiate the call.
 SIP messages have a header and a payload section.

-Kvazzup has been tested to work with [Kamailio](https://www.kamailio.org/) SIP proxy.
-Proxy is what enables Kvazzup to receive calls from anyone on the internet and makes Kvazzup work similarly to any commercial communication software.
-Using a proxy with Kvazzup requires setting up the proxy and creating necessary user accounts.
+uvgComm has been tested to work with [Kamailio](https://www.kamailio.org/) SIP proxy.
+Proxy is what enables uvgComm to receive calls from anyone on the internet and makes uvgComm work similarly to any commercial communication software.
+Using a proxy with uvgComm requires setting up the proxy and creating necessary user accounts.
 After this, the username and the proxy address can be used together to both register (by sending a REGISTER-message) to the proxy and to call other users via the proxy.

-Kvazzup can also be used to directly call other computers provided that the TCP connection can be formed.
+uvgComm can also be used to directly call other computers provided that the TCP connection can be formed.
 Usually this involves allowing incoming TCP connections on port 5060 on the firewall.
 Direct calling is mostly meant for testing purposes and any serious usage should consider setting up a SIP proxy.

 **Specifications**
 - [RFC 3261 SIP: Session Initiation Protocol](https://www.rfc-editor.org/rfc/rfc3261)